ronan-develop/spring-boot-course/README.md

 [Full list](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#actuator.endpoints)

-By defauklt only the `/health` is exposed, you can expose all with the wildcard :
+By default only the `/health` is exposed, you can expose all with the wildcard :

 ```aplication.poperties
 management.endpoints.web.exposure.include=*